karlhulme/dsengi/README.md

 levels.
 Other mitigations must be adopted:

 - A - Atomic: We assume only a single mutation is performed at a time.
-See the action in idempotence and forward-only recovery below.
+See the section on idempotence and forward-only recovery below.
 - C - Consistency: Data validity is ensured by the Sengi engine.
 Referential integrity requires some care during development.
 - I - Isolated: The NoSQL database will ensure consistency of individual record